SamiIonesi/Disease_Spreading_within_a_Population/README.md

 #### [3.
 AnyLogic](https://www.anylogic.com/)

-&nbsp A commercial simulation platform that integrates agent-based models.
+A commercial simulation platform that integrates agent-based models.
 It uses parallel computing to simulate large population dynamics and disease spread.

 ## Methods to solve the problem